TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 ***4. Extracting address and city from OwnerAddress***

 Similar to the PropertyAddress column, our OwnerAddress column contains additional details such as the city and state.
-However, for our analysis, we are only interested in extracting the address and the city.
+However, for the analysis, I am only interested in extracting the address and the city.

 |   OwnerAddress (Original)            |    OwnerAddress (Extracted)   |
 |--------------------------------------|-------------------------------|